csmithswim/EncryptionDecryption/README.md

 ![unicode_alg_decrypt](https://github.com/csmithswim/EncryptionDecryption/blob/main/images/command%20line%20argument%204.gif)

+### Final Thoughts

 I choose to make this project to further solidify my knowledge of Java and learn more about command line arguments, Java's file package and cryptography.
-The main challenges I faced while developing this application was accounting for English letters being converted to the corresponding letter in the alphabet, e.g. a - z or Y - B. I hope to incorporate other encryption and decryption methods into this application to learn more about cryptography in the future.
-Below are
+The main challenges I faced while developing this application was english letters being shifted forward or backward in relation to their position to their ascii value.
+It was a rewarding challenge, and I hope to implement new functionality to the unicode algorithm to account for any integer passed for the key in the future.
-GIF's showing the application being run.
+I hope to incorporate other encryption and decryption methods into this application to learn more about cryptography in the future.
+All code was written by Cullen Smith.